oracle-livelabs/pts/ac-with-ucp/introduction/introduction.md

 **Application Continuity** makes planned maintenance activities and unplanned outages transparent to end-users by recovering the in-flight work of impacted database sessions.

-Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Connection Draining and Application Continuity from an Oracle connection pool (UCP).
+Run this hands-on workshop to learn how to use RAC services, configure Fast Application Notification, Connection Draining, and Application Continuity from an Oracle connection pool (UCP).

 ### Why use UCP?